spectrocloud/terraform-provider-spectrocloud/examples/e2e/cluster_group/README.md

-# Virtual Cluster Demo
+# Virtual Cluster Group Demo

-This is an end-to-end example of provisioning a Palette Virtual Cluster with all of its dependencies.
+This is an end-to-end example of provisioning a Palette Virtual Cluster Group with all of its dependencies.
 This Terraform configuration will provision the following resources on Spectro Cloud:
 - K8s host cluster and datasource.
 - Addon Cluster Profile

 ## Instructions

 Clone this repository to a local directory, and then change the directory to `examples/e2e/virtual`.
 Proceed with the following steps:
 1. Provision a host cluster.
-This is a prerequisite before using a Palette Virtual Cluster.
+This is a prerequisite before using a Palette Virtual Cluster Group.
-To create a virtual cluster, either add a host configuration block to an existing host cluster or provision a new host cluster from scratch using one of the existing examples:
+To create a virtual cluster group, either add a host configuration block to an existing host cluster or provision a new host cluster from scratch using one of the existing examples:
 <pre>
   host_config {
     host_endpoint_type = "LoadBalancer"